Colorado Electrical License: How to Become an Electrician in Colorado

 Red Rocks Community College Residential Construction Electrician Certificate – Certificate Program Construction Electrician – Associate Program 13300 W. Sixth Ave.
 Lakewood, Colorado 80228-1255 303-914-6600

 Emily Griffith Technical College Electrician Apprenticeship – Certificate Program 1860 Lincoln St. Denver, Colorado 80203 720-423-4700

 Ecotech Institute Electronics Technology – Associate Program 1400 South Abilene St. Aurora, Colorado 80012 303-586-5290

 Program Prerequisites: Program prerequisites vary.
-Most programs, however, require you to be 18 years old, earn a high-school diploma or GED, hold a valid driver’s license, and show a passing Algebra grade.
+Most programs, however, require you to be 18 years old, have a high-school diploma or GED, a valid driver’s license, and show a passing algebra grade.

 On-the-Job Experience: While on the job, you will gain an understanding of electrical standards, as well as math and scientific principles.
 Electricians need keen eyesight and good hand-eye coordination, as well as proper time management skills.
 They also must possess good customer service skills, be able to work independently, display good physical endurance, and use logical problem-solving techniques.
 Electricians also learn how to read blueprints, circuit diagrams, and other technical documents.

 The Colorado Residential Wireman Exam features 90 questions that must be answered within 4.5 hours.
 The open-book exam allows applicants to use the National Electrical Code (NEC).
 Study guides and exam prep materials are available.
 A passing score equals 70% or better.